iKonoTelecomunicaciones/menuflow/README.md

 ```

 ## Configure a flow:
 A flow is a `.yaml` file that contains the instructions that a bot will follow.
+For more information on each of the nodes, see https://github.com/chatbot-smooth/menuflow/wiki#nodes.

 ```yaml
 menu: